A free two-day, two-track series of workshops, concerts & masterclasses on the art and technologies of spatial sound.

-A free two day series of workshops, concerts & masterclasses on the art and technologies of spatial audio.
-This year Soundstack happens on Friday 8th and Saturday 9th November 2019, at Queen Mary University London.
+This year Soundstack is on Friday 8th and Saturday 9th November 2019, at Queen Mary University London.

-Apply to attend here before 30 September.
+Apply to attend here before 21 October.
 Places are free, limited and popular, so the more effort you put into your application, the better your chances!
-Find out more below, or contact a[dot]mcarthur[at]qmul.ac.uk with questions.

 This is an intermediate-level event, and requires some understanding of spatial sound.

-Soundstack 2019 will focus on the aesthetics of sound as space, in an attempt to address this often under-considered area.
+This year Soundstack will focus on the aesthetics of sound as space, in an attempt to address this often under-considered area.
 Relative to the technologies with which we can create spatial sound, aesthetic strategies and conceptual frameworks seem undeveloped, scarce, and disparate.

 How can this concern be moved forward, and how?
 Expect bespoke and specialist workshops, great people and as always a free-to-all event.